-This delectable sour cream based German Cucumber Salad also known as gurkensalat is made with a little more than a handful of ingredients in less than fifteen minutes.
-This easy dish has all the great flavors of the salad that your German grandmother made.
+This delectable sour cream-based German Cucumber Salad, also known as gurkensalat, is made with a little more than a handful of ingredients in less than fifteen minutes.
+This easy dish has all the great flavors of your German grandmother’s salad.

 Start by slicing your cucumbers and onions very thin.
-I use a mandolin but with a little patience and a sharp knife it can be done without one.
-Then in a small bowl whisk together the sour cream, sugar, white vinegar, and dill.
+I use a mandolin, but with a little patience and a sharp knife, it can be done without one.
+Then, whisk together the sour cream, sugar, white vinegar, and dill in a small bowl.
 Gently stir it into the sliced cucumbers and onions.
-Finally season with salt and pepper to taste.
+Finally, season with salt and pepper to taste.

-- Using a mandolin is an excellent way to slice the cucumbers and onions in thin uniform pieces.
+- A mandolin is an excellent way to slice the cucumbers and onions into thin, uniform pieces.

 - Serve this dish with a slotted spoon.